SENSUIKAN!

 11 December 1945:

 Sasebo.
-A fire breaks out on the I-201 and destroys 14 cells in her forward battery compartment.*
+A fire breaks out on I-201 and destroys 14 cells in her forward battery compartment.*

 28 December 1945-8 January 1946:

 Sasebo.
-Supported by the submarine tender USS EURYALE (AS-22), the I-201 and the I-203, under American crews, conduct a series of short sea trails.
+Supported by submarine tender USS EURYALE (AS-22), I-201 and I-203, under American crews, conduct a series of short sea trails.

 13 January 1946:

-The ships assume a formation led by the EURYALE with the I-201 following 1,500 yards astern, the I-203, 3,000 yards astern and the CURRENT 4,500 yards astern of the EURYALE.
+The ships assume a formation led by Captain Ralph R. Gurley's EURYALE with I-201 following 1,500 yards astern, I-203, 3,000 yards astern and CURRENT 4,500 yards astern of EURYALE.
 The formation sets an initial course of 180° true to Guam.
 Later, the formation is forced to ride out a severe typhoon and make engine repairs on both submarines and to correct the loss of steering on the I-201.

 21 January 1946: